 Closing costs/settlement fees: The costs, in addition to the price of the property, that buyers and sellers are charged to complete a real estate transaction.
-Costs include loan origination fees, discount points, appraisal fees, title searches, title insurance, surveys, taxes, deed-recording fees and credit report charges.
+Costs include loan origination fees, discount points, appraisal fees, title searches, title insurance, surveys, taxes, deed recording fees,, and credit report charges.

 Escrow: An account held by a neutral third party (called an escrow agent) who works for both the lender and the borrower.
 Escrow accounts are usually required by lenders to cover property taxes and mortgage insurance.
 After an initial deposit, borrowers pay into the escrow monthly – usually as part of the mortgage payment.

 Loan Estimate (LE): An accurate estimate of fees associated with a loan provided to the customer by a mortgage lender or broker.
-The estimate must be provided within 3 business days of applying for a loan.
+The estimate must be provided within three business days of applying for a loan.

-Mortgage broker: An individual or company who connects borrowers and lenders for the purpose of facilitating a mortgage loan.
+Mortgage broker: An individual or company that connects borrowers and lenders for the purpose of facilitating a mortgage loan.
 Unlike a mortgage lender, a broker does not make the loan or service the mortgage.
 A mortgage broker may represent various lenders or may offer loans from one single source.

-Points: Borrowers can pay a lender points to reduce the interest rate on the loan, resulting in a lower monthly payment.
+Points: Borrowers can pay a lender points to reduce the interest rate on loan, resulting in a lower monthly payment.
 The cost of one point is equal to 1 percent of the loan amount.